Best User Verification Methods to Boost Customer Experience5 min read

 Moving on to the cons:

 - It’s not bulletproof.
 For example, if you opt to use e-mail as your one-time password delivery method, keep in mind that the e-mail of the user could be compromised.
 Or if something happens to the user’s mobile phone, they won’t be able to use your service.

 - The cost.
 It involves extra costs as SMS is a relatively expensive way of sending messages.
 On top of that, dealing with an SMS provider and the varying costs per operator and country can become a headache pretty fast.
-However, VerifyKit solves this problem by letting you verify your users over WhatsApp and Telegram, reducing your verification costs by 80%.
+However, VerifyKit solves this problem by letting you verify your users over WhatsApp, reducing your verification costs.
 Not only that, if you’re using SMS, VerifyKit automatically finds the cheapest operators for SMS for you and verifies users on the cheap.
 You’ll never have to deal with multiple telecom companies in every country you do business in.

 - Biometric verification is still new. you can use various sensors in mobile devices such as the fingerprint reader or the camera for face recognition to authenticate a user for added security, but not all mobile phones have these features yet so they will remain underutilized in the near future.